 But—it’s even money you got it networking or at a job fair.

 Internship finders aren’t the best way to get hired.

-Here’s how to get an internship at job fairs, according to the experts at UC Berkeley:
+Here’s how to get an internship at job fairs, according to the career services experts at UC Berkeley:

 Pro Tip: Trying to find summer internships for high school students?
 Internships.com has great listings for summer internships for college students and high school students.
 Just type “high school” in the search box.

 Internship finders and job fairs aren’t the only ways to find an internship.
 Does networking sound old school?
 Not if you do it like this: